• Insights

 7 key learnings about the ins & outs of the ‘innovation’ industry

-15 April 2022 Posted by Wouter Hendrickx My Innovation Factory, Perspectives
+15 April 2022 Posted by Wouter Hendrickx Life Sciences, Perspectives, Strategic innovation

 The innovation industry, where companies develop their new future products and services.
 As a manager of innovation acceleration, I’m responsible for connecting new partners to our company, and creating, accelerating and improving innovation.
 Together, we think about how to create a path from point A, the current situation, to point B, the future state through new product or service values.